tureus/tureus.github.io/_posts/2015-08-28-ansible-compiling-conf.d-pattern.md

 The file `roles/logstash/templates/logstash.conf.j2.noglob` is the root template which iterates on the variable:

     {{ "{% for template_name in logstash_templates "}}%}
         ### START PARTIAL {{ "{{ template_name" }}   }} ###
         {{ "{{ lookup('template', template_name)" }} }}
         ### END PARTIAL ###
     {{ "{% endfor "}}%}

 The tricks here are `lookup('fileglob', $PATTERN, wantlist=True)` and `lookup('template', ...)`.

 `fileglob`: much like a shell script glob pattern, this lets you expand a path with wildcards.
-My biggest confusion was how to keep the code general, what path was the code being run from?
+You must add `wantlist=True` so you can a python list back.
+My biggets concern with this templating code: how to keep it generalized and independent of location in the project's folder structure.

-Turns out "it depends".
+It's not impossible but there are some got'chas.
 When `lookup('fileglob')` is run from a roles varfile it's relative to the roles files directory.
 When run inline from a roles template file it's relative to the playbook's folder.
-I put my playbooks in "ROOT/playbooks" so that's why I have to do "../roles".
-You might just need to do "roles/".
+I put my playbooks in `$ROOT/playbooks` so that's why I have to do "../roles".
+If you're using a standard layout you'll just need `roles/`.

 `template`: evaluate a template at that point.
 Luckily the `fileglob` module provided a full path so there's no confusion about where to find the template.
-I use the `| basename` filter in the template so I can strip off my workstation's path but still know what file generate the content.
+I use the `| basename` helper to strip off my workstation's local path but still know what file generated the content.